 Please read carefully the other provisions set out in the Luxembourg Prospectus as you will be bound by them.
-They include provisions on market timing, investment restrictions, Shareholders meeting, pooling and co-management.
+They include provisions on market timing, investment restrictions, Shareholders meeting, pooling, co-management and the Luxembourg tax laws and practices affecting the Funds.